Osama461995/Franka_Emika_pick_place/README.md

 4. **Add the Project Folder**
-After MoveIt has been successfully downloaded into the src folder, copy the folder named moveit_test (which contains our main programs) into the same src directory.
+After MoveIt has been successfully downloaded into the src folder, copy the folder named moveit_test (which contains our main programs) into the same src directory. note that you have to take the code from zip files for completing tasks.

 So your folder structure should look like this: